-- 1. Diagnostics must be enabled on the Master (set to 1) - 2.
-A second computer to run the diagnostics software - 3.
-A diagnostics cable, available through FreeWave Technologies - 4.
+- 1. Version 5.62 / 1.62 or later firmware in every transceiver in the network - 2.
+Diagnostics must be enabled on the Master (set to 1) - 3.
+Number of Repeaters must be set to 1 on every transceiver in the network, even if there are no repeaters in the network. - 4.
+A second computer to run the diagnostics software - 5.
+A diagnostics cable, available through FreeWave Technologies - 6.
 Diagnostics software, also available through FreeWave Technologies